No community cases of Covid-19 in NZ today, one in isolation and one historical case

 The imported case was man in his 30s who returned from Russia via the United Arab Emirates on 21 September.
 He tested positive on his third day test.

-The historical case was tested after being linked to the flight from Christchurch to Auckland where three family members since tested positive, however the new case had previously tested negative on both their day 12 and day three test.
+The historical case was tested after being linked to a charter flight from Christchurch to Auckland where three family members since tested positive, however the new case had previously tested negative on both their day 12 and day three test in managed isolation.

 All remaining passengers on the flight have now been tested except a young child.
 There is one test pending, but otherwise all remaining tests have come back negative.